GabeScott/standard-works-vault/General Conference/2001 April - “To Bear Testimony of Mine Only Begotten”.md

 As Moroni concluded the immense work of his father and others, he made a promise that has been shared widely in a multitude of languages.
 But I fear it has become too commonplace among us.
 We learn about it in Sunday School, in seminary, in family home evenings, and we even memorize it as missionaries.
 But today I would ask that you listen as I read this promise as if you had never heard of it.

-“And when ye shall receive these things, I would exhort you that ye would ask God, the Eternal Father, in the name of Christ, if these things are not true; and if ye shall ask with a sincere heart, with real intent, having faith in Christ, he will manifest the truth of it unto you, by the power of the Holy Ghost” (Moro.
-10:4).
+“And when ye shall receive these things, I would exhort you that ye would ask God, the Eternal Father, in the name of Christ, if these things are not true; and if ye shall ask with a sincere heart, with real intent, having faith in Christ, he will manifest the truth of it unto you, by the power of the Holy Ghost” ([[Moroni 10.4|Moro.
+10:4]]).

 This is the promise, that our Eternal Father will give us a manifestation of truth—a personal revelation of eternal consequence.